General

 Demand fluctuates throughout the day.
 Carriers become unavailable.
 Traffic patterns shift.
 Warehouses fall behind schedule.
 Each of these changes introduces new variables that must be accounted for in real time.

 When routing systems cannot adapt to this fluidity, they force operations teams to step in manually.
 Over time, this creates a hybrid model where automation exists on paper, but real decisions are still being made by humans under pressure.
+This is the logistics equivalent of what network engineers call “static provisioning”—and it fails for the same reasons.

 The consequence is familiar: underutilized fleets, rising costs, and frequent SLA breaches during peak periods.
+Understanding the difference between enterprise logistics solutions and simpler tools is critical to avoiding this trap.

 Also Read: AI in Reverse Logistics: Turning Returns into a Competitive Advantage